 This is due to the fact that many flowers get dried in the plant itself.
 The fully mature flower spread the seeds beneath the plant.
 These seeds will develop into new seedlings.
 You can also separate them apart if you want.
 I recommend you leave only one or two plants in the ground and propagate others to separate spots or in other pots and containers.
 You can collect the mature seeds if you want them to grow the next season.

 How do you plant amaranth seeds from Globes? – Every globe of an Amaranth or gomphrena contains 100s of tiny individual flowers.
 Generally, we take the globe as a single flower but actually, it is a bunch of flowers grown together.
 That’s why each globe of amaranth can have up to 50 or more mature seeds.
 It is very important to note that not all seeds are mature enough to grow.

 We have already said that gomphrena is a very hardy and drought-resistant plant.
 You may think of it as free from problems.
 Generally, this is true, there is no need to take care of a mature gomphrena plant.
 Still, I can say that there exist several problems that can affect your gomphrena plants.

 Slugs, snails, and caterpillars are the major insect problem for the amaranth plant.
-You can check for these manually or leave the plants in open for the birds to do your jobs.
+You can check for these manually or leave the plants open for the birds to do your jobs.

 You can spray pesticide over the plant including leaves and flowers.
-These pesticides are harmful to our health so I recommend you to use organic oil or garlic mix and spray it thoroughly.
+These pesticides are harmful to our health so use organic oil or garlic mix and spray it thoroughly.
 Also, you can spray mild soap and oil mixture to kill the aphids.
 At last, if there is no way to control the excessive growth of aphids then cut the infected branches or remove the entire plant if necessary.